 Rise in military budget across different countries

-Continuous focus on reducing carbon footprint
+Continuous focus on reducing the carbon footprint

 As the global aircraft industry is expanding at a decent pace, competition among aircraft fuel production in all sectors is also getting intense.
-Stringent regulations regarding sustainability of aviation fuel is further boosting the competition among aviation fuel manufacturers which is also positively impacting the overall growth of the global aviation fuel market.
-As such, biofuels that can significantly reduce carbon emissions and sustainable aviation fuel (SAF) which are still under research and development offers lucrative opportunities for the growth of aviation fuel industry in the near future.
-Recently in July 2020, the operator of the Gazprom Neft aviation refuelling business, Gazpromneft-Aero, has launched an integrated laboratory information system (LIS) for analysing both qualitative and quantitative characteristics of aviation fuel.
-Commercial aviation industry is also moving towards sustainable environmental practices and gradually increasing the use of sustainable aviation biofuel (SAF).
+Stringent regulations regarding the sustainability of aviation fuel are further boosting the competition among aviation fuel manufacturers which is also positively impacting the overall growth of the global aviation fuel market.
+As such, biofuels that can significantly reduce carbon emissions and sustainable aviation fuel (SAF) which are still under research and development offer lucrative opportunities for the growth of the aviation fuel industry in the near future.
+Recently in July 2020, the operator of the Gazprom Neft aviation refueling business, Gazpromneft-Aero, has launched an integrated laboratory information system (LIS) for analyzing both qualitative and quantitative characteristics of aviation fuel.
+The commercial aviation industry is also moving towards sustainable environmental practices and gradually increasing the use of sustainable aviation biofuel (SAF).
 United Airlines was the first U.S. airline to begin the use of sustainable aviation fuel (SAF) for regularly scheduled flights with the departure of United Flight 708 from Los Angeles International Airport.
 In March 2019, airplane manufacturer Boeing announced that the company will be offering airlines and operators the option of powering their new commercial jet with biofuel for return flights.
-This initiative of Boeing aims to drive down emissions by up to 80 per cent and protect the environment.
-Governments across nations are also focusing on the use of sustainable aviation fuel (SAF) which will also offer a great potential for the overall market growth during the next five years.
-Although SAF is not widely available in Canada at present, continuous rise in demand across the airline industry to reduce its carbon footprint is encouraging the Canadian government to increase its supply.
-In November 2019, SKyNRG, the Green Aviation Research and Development Network (GARDN), Waterfall Group, and Vancouver Airport Authority launched BioPortYVR project in Canada.
+This initiative of Boeing aims to drive down emissions by up to 80 percent and protect the environment.
+Governments across nations are also focusing on the use of sustainable aviation fuel (SAF) which will also offer great potential for the overall market growth during the next five years.
+Although SAF is not widely available in Canada at present, the continuous rise in demand across the airline industry to reduce its carbon footprint is encouraging the Canadian government to increase its supply.
+In November 2019, SKyNRG, the Green Aviation Research and Development Network (GARDN), Waterfall Group, and Vancouver Airport Authority launched the BioPortYVR project in Canada.
 This project aims to ramp up the supply of sustainable aviation fuel (SAF) in the country.

-Asia Pacific accounts for a significant share in the global aviation fuel market
+The Asia Pacific accounts for a significant share in the global aviation fuel market

 By geography, the global aviation fuel market has been segmented as major regional markets- North America, South America, Europe, Middle East and Africa (MEA), and Asia Pacific (APAC).

-The recent pandemic outbreak caused by COVID-19 has negatively impacted almost each and every industry including automotive and construction.
+The recent pandemic outbreak caused by COVID-19 has negatively impacted almost and every industry including automotive and construction.
 However, the global travel and tourism industry has been hit the hardest by this pandemic.
-The novel coronavirus disease, which broke out in Wuhan, China, in the beginning of 2020, and then continued to spread like a wild fire throughout the globe, pushed governments to impose nationwide lockdowns and close national borders in order to contain the spread of the pandemic.
-The duration of the pandemic is still uncertain, and since inability of governments to contain the spread can increase the burden of this disease significantly, air travel remains restricted.
+The novel coronavirus disease, which broke out in Wuhan, China, at the beginning of 2020, and then continued to spread like a wildfire throughout the globe, pushed governments to impose nationwide lockdowns and close national borders in order to contain the spread of the pandemic.
+The duration of the pandemic is still uncertain, and since the inability of governments to contain the spread can increase the burden of this disease significantly, air travel remains restricted.
 A steep decline in the number of commercial flights across the globe has been driving down the demand for aviation fuel.
 Although some airline carriers continue to operate while ensuring compliance to strict guidelines from governments, it is not enough to recoup the slump.
-Reluctance of people towards air travel, on account of high degree of fear of contracting the disease, is also limiting the number of flights per month.
+The reluctance of people towards air travel, on account of a high degree of fear of contracting the disease, is also limiting the number of flights per month.
 This trend is expected to continue till the time the world has at least one reliable vaccine or cure for the virus.
 The market growth is expected to remain restricted till then.
 Some recovery is expected from 2021 and beyond.

 Prominent key market players in the global Aviation fuel market include Shell, Neste, Total, BP, Chevron Corporation, Exxon Mobil Corporation, Gazprom Neft PJSC, Mabanaft GmbH & Co.
 KG, Lukoil, Uniper SE, VARO, and Global Partners LP.
 These companies hold a noteworthy share in the market on account of their good brand image and product offerings.
 Major players in the global Aviation fuel market have been covered along with their relative competitive position and strategies.
 The report also mentions recent deals and investments of different market players over the last two years.